yanirs/established-remote/README.md

 * [WeWorkRemotely](https://weworkremotely.com/)
 * [Working Nomads](http://www.workingnomads.co/jobs)

 *Note:* There seem to be hundreds of remote job aggregators, and new ones keep emerging.
 This is just a sample.
-If you want to add an aggregator, it should have: (1) existed for at least five years; and (2) more traffic than most of the above sites.
+If you want to add an aggregator, it should: (1) be at least five years old; and (2) have more traffic than most of the above sites.